-New York trust accounting is only required in the three instances:
+A trust accounting is required in New York in one of the following three instances:

-- when a petition for compulsory accounting is required; and
+- When a petition for compulsory accounting is filed; or

 Even when not required, a New York trust accounting has become customary when trusts are managed over a lengthy period.